Are there mistakes on your birth certificate or your baby’s birth certificate? Here’s how to change name in PSA birth certificate that will help you.

 - The wrong box for the gender is checked or both are checked

-Other encoding mistake that can happen is the interchanging letters in your baby’s name or missing syllable is surname.
-Petition in this type of correction needed to be passed on the Regional Trial Court (RTC) of your province where your local civil registrar is at.
+Another encoding mistake that can happen is the interchanging letters in your baby’s name or missing syllables in the surname.
+Petition in this type of correction needed to be passed to the Regional Trial Court (RTC) of your province where your local civil registrar is at.

 The court is involved when correcting the mistake.
 The cases involved in the judicial correction are:

-- Correcting and changing of either or both the parent’s name
+- Correcting and changing either or both the parent’s name

 - Citizenship or nationality